Prisoners of War

 Queen's Royal Regiment

-Lance Corporal Rafael Postello was a Spanish volunteer who served in 'D' Bn., Layforce.
+Lance Corporal Rafael Postillo was a Spanish volunteer who served in 'D' Bn., Layforce.
 He was reported missing on 2 June 1941 during operations in Crete, later found to be a prisoner of war.

 Sources